zviroth/zviroth.github.io/_publications/roth_zohary_2015_cerCor.md

 title: "Fingerprints of learned object recognition seen in the fMRI activation patterns of lateral occipital complex"
 collection: publications
 permalink: /publication/roth_zohary_2015_cerCor
-excerpt: 'Using multivariate analyses we find that fMRI activity in the lateral occipital complex reflects the perceptual representation of visual objects, which is strongly modulated by recognition.'
+excerpt: 'Using fMRI multivariate pattern analysis, coupled with an image degradation technique, I found that when degraded images became recognizable they evoked activation patterns in the lateral occipital complex (LOC), which were more similar to the patterns evoked by the intact (un-degraded) images.
+The evoked patterns also became less similar to the patterns evoked by pure noise image.
+These changes in brain activity occurred although the physical stimuli shown were identical before and after learning.
+These recognition-related effects were not observed in earlier visual areas.
+The results provide evidence that the coding in LOC reflects a perceptual-level representation of visual objects.'
 date: 2014-03-31
 venue: 'Cerebral Cortex'
 paperurl: 'https://academic.oup.com/cercor/article/25/9/2427/2926053'